One of the great things about WordPress is that it’s so search engine optimization (SEO) friendly.

 A very useful plugin for larger, older WordPress sites that have changed over the years.

 Worried that your site might feature broken links, or missing images?
-Broken link checker is the plugin for you.
+Broken link checker is the SEO plugin for you.

 It’s easy and straightforward to use and you’ll be sent details of anything that needs fixing.